ghstwhl/SVNBackup/README.md

 # Version History

+***Version .14-beta changes***

+* Fixed bad logic in the utility file path code.
+* Added a set of common path locations to the search path.

 ***Version .13-beta changes***

 * Improved lock file detection to prevent concurrent execution, and added a message stating the age of the lockfile if one is found.